 Summary

-Remember to enthusiastically praise and reward him when he uses his board and paper to draw.
-It is important that the praise he gets when he draws on the white board or paper is very specific so that he knows exactly what he did “right”.
 For example, instead of “nice job!” say “I love your picture on the paper!” along with a high five.
-This differentially reinforces him for drawing on appropriate surfaces.
-When you are first teaching him to stop drawing on the walls it will take some effort and time.
-If needed, interrupt his drawing on the wall and redirect it to the board or paper.
-You may want to add a firm “no writing on wall” or “no” prior to redirection.
-Praise him for using the board or paper.
-As your son receives your positive attention and rewards for drawing on the board and/or paper he be more likely to repeat that behavior, which of course is what you want!
+This differentially reinforces them for drawing on appropriate surfaces.
+When you are first teaching to stop drawing on the walls it will take some effort and time.
+As your child receives your positive attention and rewards for drawing on the board and/or paper, they will be more likely to repeat that behavior, which of course is what you want!

 -